PhysicsLAB Practice Problems

 Doppler Effect

-Directions: On this worksheet, you may assume that the speed of sound in air is 340 m/sec unless otherwise stated.
+Topics: On this worksheet you may assume that the speed of sound in air is 340 m/sec unless otherwise stated.

 Question 7 In what direction was the projectile in Question 6 moving relative to the sonar device?